 In June 1942 Gold took his mechanical science exams.
 Weakness in mathematics combined with the fact that he was now more interested in becoming a physicist than pursuing a career in engineering and business led to poor performance.
 He was awarded an ordinary degree.
 Disappointed, he began work as a laborer and lumberjack.

-By the year’s end Bondi had persuaded Hoyle that Gold would be an asset in radar research despite his unexceptional degree.
+By the end of 1942 Bondi had persuaded Hoyle that Gold would be an asset despite his unexceptional degree, and Hoyle brought Gold into the radar research program.

 Bondi was right: Gold’s work was innovative and impressive.
 He quickly rose to take charge of designing new radar devices.